david-acuna/Near-Instantaneous-Battery-End-of-Discharge-Prognosis-via-Uncertain-Event-Likelihood-Functions/README.md

-# Near-Instantaneous-Battery-End-of-Discharge-Prognosis-via-Uncertain-Event-Likelihood-Functions
+This tutorial is intended to indicate how to run supplementary files that replicate the content of the article:

-This tutorial is intended to indicate how to run supplementary files that replicate the content of the article entitled "Near-Instantaneous Battery End-of-Discharge Prognosis via Uncertain Event Likelihood Functions", published in the journal ISA Transactions, Elsevier.
+· D. E. Acuña-Ureta and M. E. Orchard, "Near-Instantaneous Battery End-of-Discharge Prognosis via Uncertain Event Likelihood Functions," ISA Transactions, 2022.

 In this directory, there should be three elements whose description is the
 following: